 This post is part of our Data-Driven Talent Acquisition Strategies series.

 “Bad” and “hire” are two words recruiters never want to hear said together.
 Not only can it undermine trust in the recruitment process, but it’s also a very costly problem.
-The average cost of a poor hiring decision can equal 30% of the individual’s first-year potential earnings — not just from the turnover, but also lower productivity, a damaged employer brand, lower employee engagement, and higher manager time spent on mitigating underperformance.
+The cost of a poor hire can be based on the cost of recruiting, hiring, and onboarding a new employee–which can be up to $240,000.
+This doesn’t include the costs incurred from lower productivity, a damaged employer brand, lower employee engagement, and higher manager time spent on mitigating underperformance.

 It’s no wonder organizations are willing to go to great lengths to improve their quality of hire.
 For example, one of our customers paid a third-party assessment consultant to rate job candidates based on a “stay and perform” score.
 The consultant created a candidate scoring process that promised to identify which candidates would stay and perform well long-term.
-However, the opposite proved to be true: when the organization started using Visier’s workforce intelligence solution, the analytics revealed that the so-called “high scoring” candidates (who were hired!) were actually the people leaving the company the fastest!
+However, the opposite proved to be true: when the organization started using Visier, the people analytics revealed that the so-called “high scoring” candidates (who were hired!) were actually the people leaving the company the fastest!

 It turns out the third party assessment was not as predictive as promised.
-What led to improvements was a proper workforce intelligence solution that showed the end-to-end results of the hiring process.
+What led to improvements was a proper people analytics solution that showed the end-to-end results of the hiring process.

 Without workforce analytics, it’s difficult to identify what makes a strong hire.
 Most recruiters rely on their Applicant Tracking System (ATS) to tell them about a candidate’s viability, but these systems have an inherent flaw: they lack a complete and accurate view of an employee’s history at the organization, making it difficult to analyze how well they actually do post-hire.